Table alerts

 Email notifications

-1. Open the alerts panel in your table.
+1. Open the Table alerts panel.

 3. You'll receive an email to your Clay account-associated email address every time a new alert triggers for that table.